BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller markets, local snack stands (like 'roulottes'), and tips.
-ATMs are available in major towns like Maharepa, but it's wise to withdraw a bit more than you think you'll need at once to avoid multiple transaction fees.
+While credit cards are widely accepted at resorts and larger shops, always carry some CFP francs (XPF) for smaller purchases, local markets, and tips.
+ATMs are available, but it's wise to withdraw a bit more than you think you'll need at once to avoid multiple transaction fees.

 culture

-Learn a few basic Tahitian phrases like 'Ia Orana' (hello) and 'Mauruuru' (thank you) – locals truly appreciate the effort and it can enhance your interactions.
-Remember that 'mana' is a concept of spiritual power and respect; be mindful of sacred sites and always ask permission before taking photos of people.
+Learn a few basic Tahitian phrases like 'Ia Orana' (hello) and 'Mauruuru' (thank you) – locals genuinely appreciate the effort and it can lead to warmer interactions.
+Dress modestly when visiting villages or churches, covering shoulders and knees, as a sign of respect.

 packing